 What’s USAMTS?

-USAMTS is a free, high school oriented, proof based contest that is funded by NSA.
-The contest consists of three rounds, each with 5 problems and worth 5 points.
-The contest is fully remote and is a month long since the problems are hard enough to not get immediately.
-The contest is a great way to think about problems constantly and sharpen your math skills.
+USAMTS is a free, proof-based math contest for high schoolers, funded by the NSA.
+It consists of three rounds, each with five problems worth five points each.
+The contest is fully remote and runs for a month per round — the problems are hard enough that you genuinely need that time.
+It’s a great way to keep your brain constantly churning on interesting problems and sharpen your proof-writing skills.

 Problem 1